<em>Impatiens</em>, Sunpatiens: planting, sowing and care

 Impatiens Sunpatiens Compact Blush Pink - Busy Lizzie

-A very floriferous Impatiens regarded as one of the best.
-It tolerates sun and will form a flowering ball in pots or your summer beds.
+A very floriferous Impatiens considered one of the best.
+It tolerates sun and will form a ball of flowers in pots or in your summer beds.

 • Flowering time July to November